Rafael Beyar

 Rafael (Rafi) Beyar (רפי ביאר; born 20 January 1952) is an Israeli medical doctor, entrepreneur, and professor who is the eighth director of Rambam Health Care Campus since 1996.
 Beyar, an authority on interventional cardiology, also continues to practice in his specialty of clinical invasive cardiology.
 Beyar is the editor of several books related to cardiology and electrophysiology, including Frontiers in Interventional Cardiology, Proceedings from International Meetings, Analysis of Cardiac Development: from Embryo to Old Age; and co-founder of Corindus Vascular Robotics.

-Career
+Biography

-Beyar was born on 20 January 1952 in Petah Tikva to Rina and Dr. Haim Beyar.
+Beyar was born in 1952 in Israel.
 Beyar grew up in Tel Aviv.
 He graduated from the School of Medicine of Tel Aviv University in 1977 (MD), the Faculty of Biomedical Engineering at the Technion-Israel Institute of Technology in 1983 (DSc), and the Bloomberg School of Public Health, Johns Hopkins University in 2008 (MPH).

+Medical career

-In 1983, Prof. Beyar founded the Heart System Research Center at the Technion, where he served as Coordinator and Director.
+In 1983, Beyar founded the Heart System Research Center at the Technion, where he served as Coordinator and Director.
 He completed his residency in medicine at Rambam (1983-1985) and a fellowship in cardiology at Johns Hopkins University (1985-1987).
 In 1996, he was appointed Professor of Biomedical Engineering and Medicine at the Technion.

-He is also the Director of the Division of Invasive Cardiology at Rambam since 1996, and served as visiting professor at Johns Hopkins University for several years.
+He is also Director of the Division of Invasive Cardiology at Rambam since 1996, and served as visiting professor at Johns Hopkins University for several years.